ofdn/OpenSpeaks-Before-AI/datasheet/Santali Common Voice.md

-About 800 Mb out of 45Gb on a monthly basis.
+About 800 Mb out of 45 Gb on a monthly basis.

 **3. Accessibility**

-*Questions to understand your accessibility needs and issues while using Common Voice.*
+*Questions to understand your accessibility issues and needs while using Common Voice.*